On this page you’ll find out more about when you can expect to hear from us about your complaint.

 When you first send us your complaint

-- When you first send us information about your complaint, you will receive an acknowledgement letting you know we have received it.
+- When you first send us information about your complaint, you should hear back from us within 10 working days.

 - You'll get a case reference number.
-Please keep this reference number safe, treat it securely.
+Please keep this reference number safe, treat it securely like any other personal information.
 Use it when you contact us, it helps speed things up when you do.

 When your case is ready to be allocated to a case handler